andrewlaery/Project77Code-GitHub/README.md

 # Project77Code-GitHub
-Project 77 Code
+Project 77 Code - scripts to loading the SQL database
-What happens if i type this?